 Boba and Boo

-All toys were made from the lovely wee wonderful put together book No. 1 by Hillary Lang.
-Fabric is by Denyse Schmidt from her Flea Market Fancy line.
+All toys were made from the lovely Wee Wonderful Put Together Book No. 1 by Hillary Lang.
+Print fabric is Medallion in green by Denyse Schmidt from her Flea Market Fancy line from Free Spirit.

 Thursday, December 06, 2007

 Well, here's one that made my mouth water.
 This one comes from the same place the first sweet potato one did, Apartment Therapy: The Kitchen* and the recipe is here.

 Just look at that and tell me that doesn't look good?
 I immediately thought it would only get better if you added some crispy bacon to it and I rarely eat any pork products.